 Down payments or deposits may also be common among rogue movers.

 So if you've been asked for a deposit, make sure the mover is reliable.
 Do your research.
 Check the mover's history before you pay any money or sign any contracts or documents.

 If the moving company you're thinking of hiring has a good moving record and asks for a deposit, it's important to know what is a reasonable amount to pay.
 Some movers will base it on a percentage of the cost of the move, so if you're moving a long distance you could be paying a slighter higher deposit.
 Most long-distance movers or interstate moving companies base their fees on weight and distance so the deposit may be higher than for local moves or what is often called intrastate moves.

 Other movers may adjust the deposit amount according to the day you're moving.
 Moving on a weekend may require a higher down payment while weekdays are often lower.
 Overall, deposits may range from as low as $100 up to $500.
 Any amount between is considered reasonable.

-What If I Need to Cancel the Move?
+What If You Need to Cancel the Move?

 If you've been asked for a reasonable deposit, the mover should also provide you with a reasonable time to cancel the move and still retain your deposit.
 Most cancellations need to be done at a minimum of two weeks before the moving date.
-However, during slow moving periods, companies may allow you to cancel a week prior to the move without a penalty.
+However, during slow-moving periods, companies may allow you to cancel a week before the move without a penalty.
 Know what the penalty date is before you sign the moving contract so you don't lose your deposit should your move date change or your move be canceled.